aminrj/aminrj.github.io/_posts/2026-03-15-RAG-mitigation-strategies.md

 ## Defense 1: embedding anomaly detection on ingestion

-**What it is:** Before a document enters your vector collection, compute its embedding and compare it against your existing collection.
+Before a document enters your vector collection, compute its embedding and compare it against your existing collection.
 Flag documents that are suspiciously similar to existing content, and flag batches of documents that cluster too tightly together.

-**Why it matters:** Knowledge base poisoning — injecting fabricated documents designed to override legitimate data — works by exploiting retrieval math.
+Knowledge base poisoning — injecting fabricated documents designed to override legitimate data — works by exploiting retrieval math.
 The attacker crafts documents with high cosine similarity to target queries.
 Embedding anomaly detection catches this at ingestion time, before any user can ever retrieve the poisoned content.

-**The measured impact:** In my tests, this single control reduced knowledge poisoning success from **95% to 20%**.
+In my tests, this single control reduced knowledge poisoning success from **95% to 20%**.
 No other single control came close.

-**Two signals to check:**
+Two signals to watch:

 ```python
 # Signal 1: New document too similar to existing content